(For a downloadable pdf of this document,).

 A: The application system typically becomes available in early to mid-August.

 Q: Where can I find the application?

 A: The application can be linked through the application system at https://applynow.unc.edu/apply.
 You will need to create an account in order to start the application process; the application does not need to be completed at one time.
-Be sure to keep your PIN and password as you will need these to access your application at a later date.
+Remember your password as you will need it to access your application at a later date.

 Q: I can’t find Occupational Therapy listed on the application in order to declare my intention to apply for the MSOT program.
 What should I do?